molishree/devTinder/homework.md

 - create a custom validation function for gender
 - improve the db schema - PUT all appropriate validations on each field in schema
 - add timestamps to the userSchema
+- Add API level validations on Patch request and signup post api
+- Data Sanitizing - Add api validation for each field

 // app.use("/admin", (req, res, next) => {